 One of our experienced church stewardship campaign consultants will be directly involved as your Stewardship Assessment Study Director to conduct the interviews, research your background materials and information, and analyze your unique situation.
 The report and recommendations will be reviewed by the principals of the firm, assuring you of their collective experience and insights.

 What is the Main Benefit for Churches to Hire Church Fundraising Consultants?

 You receive an outside, objective, written analysis of your congregation’s stewardship program.
 Alexander Haas focuses your final report on specific recommendations to overcome your church’s particular challenges and capitalize on your strengths.
 These recommendations provide you with an outline for an immediate short-term and long-range plan of action – and the most effective strategies for enhancing your stewardship efforts.
 We are proud that our clients have put our stewardship recommendations into immediate action – and have experience immediate positive results.

-Capital Campaign Counsel
+Capital Campaign Counsel for Churches

 At Alexander Haas, we understand that developing the campaign plan is only the beginning of the challenge.
 Successful campaigns depend of executing the plan, monitoring progress and the situation carefully and making the right adjustments to maintain momentum and keep the campaign on course.
 We also understand the importance of executing the campaign in a manner that does not jeopardize, undermine or disrupt ongoing annual stewardship programs.